Planning of new Heliport at an International Airport in accordance with ICAO/EASA (NPA)

 The design proposed by airsight was developed in close coordination with the client and involved stakeholders, including current and future helicopter operators, air traffic control services, and other related departments.

-If you or your colleague requires assistance in heliport or helipad design, please feel free to contact us!
+If you or your colleague requires assistance in heliport or helipad design, please feel free to <link internal-link internal link in current>contact us!

 About EASA NPA 2017-14 – “Certification specifications and guidance material for the design of surface-level VFR heliports located at aerodromes that fall under the scope of Regulation (EC) 216/2008 (CS-HPT-DSN - Issue 1)”